Climate Smart Coffee and Responsible Sourcing

 The proposed program will develop and disseminate tools to make coffee systems more resilient on farm level; the network consisting of industry and sector initiatives will be used to create awareness on beyond farm.

-The expected impact is high; farmers in the project region have been isolated from technical assistance and interest in innovation in light of climate variations is high.
+The expected impact is high; farmers in the project region have been isolated from technical assistance and interest in innovation in light of climate variations.
 There is a strong business case to the program as it is located in the most important coffee producing regions of Guatemala.

 The project integrates youth in activities to create “agents of change”; a “farming as a family business” approach is applied, making sure that the intervention takes a gender sensitive approach.